Key Takeaways

 When can’t a landlord lawfully begin eviction proceedings in Wisconsin?

 Wisconsin has strict rules on when eviction proceedings, or the threat of eviction proceedings, is inappropriate.
 Note that these rules should be observed as closely as possible, as violations could expose the landlord to penalties including fines, and potential criminal misdemeanor legal charges should a district attorney feel the violation was sufficiently serious.
-Retaliatory eviction is not allowed under Wisconsin law, and includes bringing an eviction action in retaliation for the following causes: a tenant reporting a violation of Wisconsin statute or building or housing codes, a tenant complaint regarding a failure on the part the landlord to execute their duties under Wisconsin statute or building or housing codes, a tenant complaint regarding a violation of local housing codes, and an attempt by the tenant to assert their legal rights as tenant.
-Note that an increase in rent, a decrease in utilities services, or a refusal to renew a lease, if they are done so in retaliation for the above listed reasons, all qualify as retaliatory eviction.
+Retaliatory eviction is not allowed under Wisconsin law, and includes bringing an eviction action in retaliation for the following causes: a tenant reporting a violation of Wisconsin statute or building or housing codes, a tenant complaint regarding a failure on the part of the landlord to execute their duties under Wisconsin statute or building or housing codes, a tenant complaint regarding a violation of local housing codes, and an attempt by the tenant to assert their legal rights as tenant.
+Note that an increase in rent, a decrease in utility services, or a refusal to renew a lease, if they are done so in retaliation for the above listed reasons, all qualify as retaliatory eviction.
 It is also important to keep in mind a landlord never has a right to personally evict someone, and most follow the legal eviction process in Wisconsin, gaining a judgment in court, and then having this enforced by law enforcement if necessary.

 Does criminal activity qualify someone for eviction in Wisconsin?